nicholasgmccormack/PwCChatWithYourData/README.md

 Once you've verified that the embeddings and content have been successfully added to your Pinecone, you can run the app `npm run dev` to launch the local dev environment, and then type a question in the chat interface.

-## Troubleshooting

-In general, keep an eye out in the `issues` and `discussions` section of this repo for solutions.

 **General errors**